-A BIP should address key behaviors, i.e., target behaviors that are the focus of the interventions for the student.
+A BIP should address key behaviors, i.e., target behaviors, the data that was collected, and the function of the behavior with recommended interventions to manage or change the behavior.
 There should be no more than 2-3 behaviors targeted for intervention.
 Target behaviors should be stated in observable and measurable terms, and related to the behaviors listed in the PLAAFP.